ICGGroup/Merge-Model/README.md

 ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go)"
 ```

+**Note:** If you choose not to or cannot install Homebrew, then follow the links provided rahter than using the ```brew``` commands below.

 ### [NodeJS](http://nodejs.org)

 While ICG does not use Node JS in most of the back end components, many of the development tools and the local development server use Node JS.
+In the terminal

-Download and install.
+Download and install

 ### [MongoDb](http://www.mongodb.org/)